 About Scopes

 Before we can really understand what variables do and what they’re useful for, we need to have a minimal grasp of the concept of scoping.
-When you record a macro, the executable instructions for you inside a procedure scope that’s delimited with Sub and End Sub tokens (tokens are the grammatical elements of the language, not necessarily single keywords), with the identifier name of the macro after the Sub keyword:
+When you record a macro, the executable instructions get written for you inside a procedure scope that’s delimited with Sub and End Sub tokens (tokens are the grammatical elements of the language, not necessarily single keywords), with the identifier name of the macro after the Sub keyword:

 Sub DoSomething()